Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Introduction

 \IEEEPARstart{M}{ulti-view} data are common in many real-world applications with the deployment of various data collectors \cite{blum1998combining}.
 For example, images can be described by different features such as HOG and GIST, while visual, textual and hyper-linked information can be combined to better describe webpages.
 To effectively integrate information and provide compatible solutions across all views, multi-view learning recently received increasing attention, thus resulting in many multi-view learning tasks.
 Among these tasks, multi-view clustering (MVC) is particularly challenging due to the absence of label guidance \cite{cao2015diversity}, which aims at integrating the multiple views so as to discover the underlying data structure.

 To date, many MVC methods have been proposed\cite{zhao2017multi,li2018survey}.
 Earlier works focused more on the consistency learning of multiple views, i.e., maximizing the agreement among views.
-For example, \cite{kumar2011co} forces the similarity matrix of each view to be as similar as possible by introducing the co-regularization technique. \cite{liu2013multi} seeks a cooperative factorization for multiple views via joint nonnegative matrix factorization. \cite{collins2014spectral} learns a common representation under the spectral clustering framework, while \cite{gao2015multi} learns a shared clustering structure to ensure the consistency among views.
+For example, Kumar et al. \cite{kumar2011co} force the similarity matrix of each view to be as similar as possible by introducing the co-regularization technique.
+Liu et al. \cite{liu2013multi} seek a cooperative factorization for multiple views via joint nonnegative matrix factorization.
+Collins et al. \cite{collins2014spectral} learn a common representation under the spectral clustering framework, while Gao et al. \cite{gao2015multi} learn a shared clustering structure to ensure the consistency among views.
 As some theoretical results \cite{wang2007analyzing} have shown, the specific information of different views, i.e., the view complementarity, can also benefit the MVC performance as a helpful complement.
 Therefore, in past years, several MVC methods comprehensively considering consistency and complementarity have been developed \cite{wang2017exclusivity,luo2018consistent,li2019diversity,si2022consistent}.
-For example, \cite{wang2017exclusivity} simultaneously exploits the representation exclusivity and indicator consistency in a unified manner, while \cite{luo2018consistent} employs a shared consistent representation and a set of specific representations to describe the multi-view self-representation properties.
+For example, Wang et al. \cite{wang2017exclusivity} simultaneously exploit the representation exclusivity and indicator consistency in a unified manner, while Luo et al. \cite{luo2018consistent} employs a shared consistent representation and a set of specific representations to describe the multi-view self-representation properties.